10 Transposing Instruments

 • Example 10.2.4A:

-• In the “See (C)” column, always write C first.
-This is easy to remember because of the homophones.
+• In the top column, always write “C” because it refers to the note you see and the note C. This is easy to remember because of the homophones.

 • Although B-flat is also a minor seventh above C, the sound of the clarinet in B-flat is a major second below C. It is best to learn the exact transpositions of the most common instruments.
 If it helps, write C4 in the first box and B-flat3 in the second box.

-• A shortcut for a major second lower is that the concert pitch sounds a whole step lower.
+• A shortcut to find a major second lower is that the concert pitch sounds a whole step lower.
 Just be aware that it must be a major second and not a diminished third (or augmented unison).

 • Example 10.2.4C:

-• In this row, it shows that you see an E in the clarinet in B-flat’s part.
-Because the clarinet in B-flat sounds a major second lower, the note you would hear is a D.
+• In this column, it shows that you see a B-flat in the clarinet’s part.
+Because the clarinet in B-flat sounds a major second lower, the note you would hear is an A-flat.

 • Example 10.2.4D:

-• In this row, it shows that you see a G-sharp in the clarinet in B-flat’s part.
+• In this column, it shows that you see a G-sharp in the clarinet’s part.
 Because the clarinet in B-flat sounds a major second lower, the note you would hear is an F-sharp (and not a G-flat).

-For all transposing instruments, the instrument’s name tells you the key of the instrument—that is, the interval at which to transpose.
+For all transposing instruments, the instrument’s name tells you the key of the instrument.
 For example, in addition to the clarinet in B-flat, there is also a clarinet in A. Compare the transposing instrument chart for the clarinet in B-flat (Example 10.2.4) to the clarinet in A (Example 10.2.5).

 Example 10.2.5.
 Transposing instrument chart for the clarinet in A